HunterBelanger/abeille/docs/source/index.rst

 equation for neutrons.
 It is capable of solving fixed-source, k-eigenvalue, and neutron noise problems with both continuous energy and multi-group physics.
 ACE files are used for continuous energy data, like other popular transport codes.
-Input files are written in easy to read yaml, which if very friendly for new users.
+Input files are written in easy to read yaml, which is very friendly for new users.
 The geometry may be constructed using combinations of surface half-spaces to create cells.
 Like in other Monte Carlo codes, Universes and Lattices may be used to construct more complex geometries such as for fuel